ganimaedes/fm/README.md

 Known bugs

-Trying to see root "/" folder makes the program crash
+Trying to see the root "/" folder makes the program crash